SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 ### Conclusion

-This chapter illustrates clearly that Spec can take advantage of canvas related operations such as proposed by Athens to open the door to specific visuals.
+This chapter illustrates clearly that Spec can take advantage of canvas-related operations such as those proposed by Athens to open the door to specific visuals.